-We have conducted our audit of the Agricultural Extension Center Operations, as scheduled per the Clerk's Annual Inspector General Audit Plan.
+We have conducted a follow-up review of our audit of Agricultural Extension Center Operations, as scheduled per the Clerk's Annual Inspector General Audit Plan.
+The objectives of our review were to determine the implementation status of our previous recommendations.